 GH, (HGH, somatotropin) is a protein synthesized and stored in somatotroph cells in the anterior pituitary gland.
-The growth hormone mainly fuels childhood growth, but in addition to this it also maintains cell-reproduction and proliferation throughout adult life.
+The growth hormone mainly fuels childhood growth, but in addition to this, it also maintains cell reproduction and proliferation throughout adult life.
 On stimulation from the hypothalamus through GHRH, GH is released by the anterior pituitary in a pulsatile manner.

 HGH, on being released from the anterior pituitary, stimulates the liver production of IGF-1, which in turn, inhibits GH release with negative feedback.
 Along with IGF1, GHRH, and SS, Insulin also plays a role in the regulation of GH.
-HGH secretion is also stimulated by the release of ghrelin, the hunger hormone and inhibited by SS, another hormone released from the hypothalamus.
+HGH secretion is also stimulated by the release of ghrelin, the hunger hormone, and inhibited by SS, another hormone released from the hypothalamus.

 On reaching the circulation, HGH then acts on GHR and activates signaling pathways.
-These processes are divided into two, Pre-GHR processes which include secretion of GH and maintenance of GH levels in blood and Post-GHR processes which involve recognition by GHR and subsequent activation of signaling pathways.
+These processes are divided into two, Pre-GHR processes which include secretion of GH and maintenance of GH levels in the blood, and Post-GHR processes which involve recognition by GHR and subsequent activation of signaling pathways.
 These pathways are GHR/JAK2/STATs, GHR/ JAK2/SHC/MAPK, and GH/IRS/PI3K/Akt pathways.
-Most of the GH disorders are due to a mutation of STAT 5b Receptor, indicating its importance in the functioning of HGH.
+Most GH disorders are due to a mutation of STAT 5b Receptor, indicating its importance in the functioning of HGH.
 However, these receptors also are activated by other hormones, explaining the correlation between GH and these hormones.